byu-cpe/ecen520_student/ddr/ddr.md

 Changes:
 - Use an AXI interface instead of this odd "UI" interface that is hard to understand and difficult to use (it forces students to learn about AXI)
 - Figure out a way to build the project using an envhiroinment variable pointing to the simulation libraries.
 I was forced to build this on the digital labs because these libraries were hard coded
-- Adrianna and Michael's designs didn't work.
-Odd behvaior that I couldn't figure out.
-Need more debuggging experience to help with these problems.
 - Provide more discussion about the clock domains and approaches for handling the clock domains (which clock is Tx/rx? need to know clocks of these)
 - Need to provide a template for the quyestios so it is easier to grade
-- Is there a way we can reduce the number of warnings?
 - Need to be more clear on what should be printed for the simulation and testbench for grading.
 Perhaps a header for ease of grading and finding results.

-- Student comments:
-* If you could put in the ddr.md that `[0:0]` has to be included before some of the ports in our top module that would be great.
-As it appears to be redundant so multiple of us have removed it, but it has to be there or it causes a lot of weird issues.
-* took a very long time figuring out the file structures and getting the IP to implement together
-* The disparity between simulation and implementation, where my first printed character would be replaced by the most recent character in its same column number (despite being if a different row), caused many additional hours of debugging with little to go on.
-  * It may be helpful to give a more in dept explainaiton in the lab write up of the DDR -->
+-->